RIKEN-RCCS/OPEN-WHEEL/documentMD/user_guide/_reference/4_component/11_Stepjob.en.md

 <br />
 The following is an example of a dependency expression for the dependencyForm property:
+The following is an example of a dependency expression that indicates that if the return code of the job script for the subjob with step number 0 is non-zero, the subjob will not be executed.
+<! --ex.
+If the return code of the job script for the subjob with step number 0 is non-zero, do not execute the job after this subjob -->
 ```
-ex.
-If the return code of the job script of the subjob with step number 0 is other than 0, this subjob is not executed.

 sd=ec!=0:all:0
 ```